• Home /

 Household income is the sum of all earnings from all sources for every individual living in a single household above the age of 15.

-To illustrate, consider a household comprised of four people: a software engineer earning a salary, a retiree receiving a pension, a college student who works part-time, and an individual receiving unemployment benefits.
-The household income for this group is the sum of the software engineer’s salary, the retiree’s pension, the student’s part-time earnings, and the unemployment benefits.
+To illustrate, consider a household made up of four people: a software engineer earning a salary, a retiree receiving a pension, a college student working part-time, and an individual receiving unemployment benefits.
+The total household income in this case is the combined amount of the software engineer’s salary, the retiree’s pension, the student’s part-time earnings, and the unemployment benefits.

-Household income also includes rental income from properties owned by a member of the household, dividends from investments, and income from a family-run business.
+Household income also includes rental income from properties owned by a household member, dividends from investments, and income from a family-owned business.

-In the context of homeownership, household income is particularly important for first-time home buyer programs like HomeReady and Home Possible.
-These programs, aimed at assisting low- to moderate-income borrowers, use household income in their mortgage guidelines to determine program eligibility.
+In the context of homeownership, household income is important for first-time home buyer programs such as HomeReady and Home Possible.
+These programs, designed for low- to moderate-income borrowers, use household income to determine eligibility based on mortgage guidelines.

 How is Household Income Calculated?

-Household income calculation involves adding up all income sources of household members who are 15 years or older.
-It’s a comprehensive measure, accounting for wages, business income, rental earnings, pensions, and investment returns.
-This figure is gross, representing income before taxes and other deductions.
+Household income is calculated by adding together all income sources from household members who are 15 years or older.
+This includes wages, business income, rental income, pensions, and investment returns.
+The figure is gross, meaning it represents income before taxes and other deductions.

 Household Income: Chart